 We have the experience to help you through the complexities of a child custody case.

 Child custody disputes are generally tedious, stressful and complex in nature.
-Often, divorcing/divorced parents move away to another state in pursuit of a new job or other opportunity.
+Often, divorcing/divorced parents move away to another state in pursuit of a new job or another opportunity.
 This brings up the question of custody and visitation rights.
 In this article, we will discuss interstate child custody in Missouri in detail.

 History of the Uniform Child Custody Jurisdiction Act

 There have been cases where the parent with the custody of the child simply relocates with the child with little or no intimation to the other parent.
 Conversely, there have been cases in the past of the non-custodial parent ‘kidnapping’ the child and relocating to another state.
 Thereafter, the non-custodial parent approaches the court in the other state with hopes that the courts of the other state might be sympathetic to their cause and will grant a favorable reversing of orders with respect to child custody rights.
 Many find success in getting those orders reversed.